IntEL4CoRo/ease_fall_school_2022/README.md

 **TODOs**

 * Introductory text about the fall school, docker, jupyter
-* Add directory for the other lectures and create a readme at least, if they don't use docker
-* Add Mac Docker install
+* Add Mac Docker install (do we offer Docker for Mac?)
-* Add Virtualbox VM option for AMD and non-x86 architectures, and Mac if that doesn't work

 ## Enable Hardware-Virtualization